Goldfish Names by Personality

 Suggestion #4: Naming After its Physical Characteristics

 Is your goldfish the color of a beautiful sunrise?
-A name like “Dawn” or “Rosy” might apply.
+A yellow fish name like “Dawn” or “Rosy” might apply.
 Think of things that look similar to your fish and try to find synonyms to them.
 Special patterns and coloring can often bring to mind the perfect name.
 Does your fish swim a little different than the others?
-Maybe his fin is a funny shape?
+Maybe his fin is an odd shape?
 The physical characteristics of your fish are often very helpful when trying to come up with a name.

 What’s YOUR Goldfish’s Name?